offshoredao/theoffshore-map-dapp/README.md

 npx thirdweb create --template nft-drop
 ```

-### 1. Deploy Your Own NFT Drop on thirdweb
+### 1. Deploy Your Own NFT Drop

-Head to the thirdweb dashboard and create your own NFT Drop contract.

-You can learn how to do that with our guide [Release an NFT drop on your own site without writing any code](https://portal.thirdweb.com/guides/release-an-nft-drop-with-no-code#create-a-drop-contract).
+You can learn how to do that [Release an NFT drop](https://portal.thirdweb.com/guides/release-an-nft-drop-with-no-code#create-a-drop-contract).

 Be sure to configure a **name**, **description**, and **image** for your NFT drop in the dashboard.

-### 2. Configure the styles to your branding
+### 2. Configure the styles

 You can fully customize the colors and style of this template by editing the values in the [`globals.css`](/styles/globals.css) file.